abdulqshabbir/whutz-app/README.md

 ## 🚀 Features

-- 🗝 Sign in with Google (authentication)
+- 🗝 Sign up or sign in with Google
 - 🗨 Create 1-on-1 conversations
-- 📬 Users can send text and images, reply to messages, and react with emojis
+- 📬 Send text and images, reply to messages, and react with emojis
-- 🔔 Users get sound notifications for new unseen messages that arrive
+- 🔔 Get sound notifications for new unseen messages that arrive

 ## 🛠️ Main Technologies
 - `React`